justincervantes/chess-client/README.md

 - [ ] Add socket.io to enable chat based communication and movement communication
 - [ ] Add a timer

+# Assumptions and Assertions

+- The board is always facing the current user, and there is no view switching (you can't flip the board to see what your opponent sees).
+This enables rule checking to be consistent.
+- You don't need to handle rule checking the opponent's moves, assume that everyone is a good actor as this isn't a ranked system with matchmaking.

 # Instructions to Run

 This project was built using create-react-app --template typescript